Dan-Nobelium/projectPlanets/README.md

 License

-This project's License is currently unknown.
+This projects license is indeterminite, please open an issue to learn more.